-- Add (or Delete) Elements to a Favorites folder (Version 3) or Add (or Delete) Elements to a Favorites folder (Version 4)
+- Add (or Delete) Elements to a Favorites folder (Version 4)

-- How to share your Favorites folder (Version 3) or How to share your Favorites folder (Version 4)
+- How to share your Favorites folder (Version 4)

 - How to create a new group

-Once the new Shared Favorites folder is in place, group members can opt-in to receive daily digest Version 3 or Request a 'Daily' Favorites Digest (Version 4) of the new folder.
+Once the new Shared Favorites folder is in place, group members can Request a 'Daily' Favorites Digest (Version 4) of the new folder.
 This will provide users with direct access to your key metrics and reports, right in their in-boxes.
 We encourage you to inform your users about this feature - we believe it's one of the most powerful ways to drive adoption of your Metric Insights instance.

 Events and Annotations